Banco Digio MCP

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicit guidance on how to use items parameter for specific connections or omit for all connections.
-Mentions sequential querying and rate-limit spacing.
-However, does not explicitly state when not to use this tool or compare with alternatives.
+The description explains how to use the tool: provide `items` for specific connections or omit for all.
+It mentions sequential querying with rate-limit spacing, but does not explicitly compare to alternatives or state when not to use it.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.